Documentation Index

 Configuration settings for SCIM provisioning including tokens and user roles.

-1. In the Okta Admin Console, expand the Applications dropdown from the left navigation bar and click Applications.
+1. In the Okta Admin Console, expand Applications and click Applications.

 2. Select the application where you want to enable SCIM provisioning.